Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Can I access my sciebo account via SMB/FTP/SSH?

 No, the mentioned protocols are not supported.
-You can use sciebo
+You can use sciebo via the web interface, the desktop client, or the apps.

 Can I access my sciebo account via WebDAV?